greggman/HappyFunTimes/docs/making-games/tips.md

 Touch events suck balls.
 Microsoft proposed a much better system called Pointer events and they provided a polyfill for all browsers called HandJS that provides pointer events across browser.

-Note: HandJS is a standard part of HappyFunTimes already and will be included if you use the [`Touch` module](http://docs.happyfuntimes.net/docs/hft/module-Touch.html).
-I recommend you use the touch module where possible as we can then fix bugs as they come up across games.

 ### Add invisible divs for input if needed.